 Bonus points help you to reach rewards status fast.
-Each rewards credit card will have different rewards point earnings rates, partner deals and bonus point criteria - so be sure to get the one that best fits your needs.
+Each rewards credit card will have different rewards point earnings rates, partner deals and bonus point criteria - so be sure to get the one that suits your needs.

 First, think about what rewards you are most likely to want use - flight, retail rewards or cashback.
 And consider the points to earning ratio of the rewards program, some will have better rewards ratios than others, so a 10,000 bonus point offer with one card may be better than a 20,000 point offer on another card.